bazelbuild/bazel/site/docs/getting-started.md

 ## Using a workspace

-A *workspace* is a directory on your filesystem that contains source code for the software you want to build, as well symbolic links to directories that contain the build outputs (for example, `bazel-bin` and `bazel-out`).
-The location of the workspace directory is not significant, but it must contain an empty file called `WORKSPACE` in the top-level directory.
-This file marks the directory as the workspace root.
+A [workspace](/docs/build-ref.html#workspaces) is a directory on your filesystem that contains source code for the software you want to build, as well symbolic links to directories that contain the build outputs (for example, `bazel-bin` and `bazel-out`).
+The location of the workspace directory is not significant, but it must contain a file called `WORKSPACE` in the top-level directory.
+The `WORKSPACE` file may be an empty file, or it may contain references to [external dependencies](/docs/external.html) required to build the outputs.

 One workspace can be shared among multiple projects if desired.
 To get started, we'll focus on a simple example with one project.